AlessiaRagheb/Tesi/README.md

 Python-based constraint optimisation system developed as part of my Bachelor’s thesis in Computer Engineering (Automation Systems).

-The objective of this project is to insert an additional train into an existing real-world railway timetable without modifying the original schedule structure or disrupting operational stability.
+The objective of this project was to insert an additional train into an existing real-world railway timetable without modifying the original schedule structure or disrupting operational stability.

 ---